zacnider/entrofhe/docs/examples/advanced/README.md

 ## Examples

-- [EntropyNFT](./EntropyNFT.md) - ERC721 NFT with trait selection using entropy
+- [EntropyNFT](./EntropyNFT.md) - Learn how to create NFTs with encrypted metadata
-- [RandomNumberGenerator](./RandomNumberGenerator.md) - Random number generator using entropy
+- [RandomNumberGenerator](./RandomNumberGenerator.md) - Learn how to generate encrypted random numbers
-- [SimpleLottery](./SimpleLottery.md) - Simple lottery using entropy oracle with FHE operations
+- [SimpleLottery](./SimpleLottery.md) - Learn how to build a simple lottery system using encrypted randomness

 ## Overview